pulquero/dbus-i2c/README.md

 Temperature service, including humidity and pressure.
 Use with DVCC Shared Temperature Sense (STS) for battery temperature compensation.

+#### DPS310

+Temperature service, including pressure.
+Use with DVCC Shared Temperature Sense (STS) for battery temperature compensation.
+Adaptable to other DPS devices, but not tested with anything else than a DPS310

 #### SHT3x

 Temperature service, including humidity.